Kochen-Specker Contextuality

 One can show that this automaton is the smallest automation to reproduce these predictions; that is, Mealy machines with two internal states cannot do that \cite{Kleinmann:2011NJP}.
-In this example, however, one has to be careful about the correlations one wishes to simulate.
-For instance, while the above Mealy machine reaches $\mean{\mathsf{PM}} = 6$, it does not reproduce all deterministic quantum predictions: Starting in $S_1$, the sequence $B_1{C_2\beta_3} B_4$ yields the sequence of results $(+1, +1, -1, -1)$, i.e., $B$ changes its value.
+In this example, however, one has to be careful about the correlations that one wants to simulate.
+For instance, while the previously mentioned Mealy machine reaches $\mean{\mathsf{PM}} = 6$, it does not reproduce all deterministic quantum predictions: Starting in $S_1$, the sequence $B_1{C_2\beta_3} B_4$ yields the sequence of results $(+1, +1, -1, -1)$, i.e., $B$ changes its value.
 This is in contrast to quantum mechanics, since $C$ and $\beta$ are both compatible with $B$.
-So, while the above machine reproduces compatibility constraints within one column or row, it does not reproduce all compatibility conditions.
+Thus, while this machine reproduces compatibility constraints within one column or row, it does not reproduce all compatibility conditions.
 For incorporating more compatibility constraints one needs four internal states \cite{Kleinmann:2011NJP}.

-In this example, Mealy machines were only used to simulate some outcomes of quantum mechanics in a deterministic manner.
-However, no quantum state gives deterministic outcomes for all measurements of the Peres-Mermin square.
+In this example, Mealy machines were used only to simulate some outcomes of quantum mechanics in a deterministic manner.
+However, no quantum state gives deterministic outcomes for all measurements of the PM square.
 For this, one can consider probabilistic mixtures of different Mealy machines.
 For instance, \citet{Fagundes:2017JPA} considered a class of variations of the automaton in Eq.~(\ref{eq-simplemealy}), and then probabilistic mixtures of these.
-Then, they showed that the predictions for any quantum state could be reproduced, as long as only compatibility relations within the columns and rows are considered.
+They then showed that the predictions for any quantum state can be reproduced as long as only compatibility relations within the columns and rows are considered.
 In an extension of this research line, it was also shown that a Mealy-type machine with a single qubit cannot simulate contextual correlations \cite{Budroni:2019NJP}.
 In a significantly different approach, the problem of determining the initial state of a Mealy or More machine was connected to quantum logic \cite{schaller-96, dvur-pul-svo}.

-\subsubsection{Simulation with $\varepsilon$-transducers}
+\subsubsection{Simulation with $\varepsilon$ transducers}

 A different approach to simulate contextuality or temporal correlations comes from the analysis of time series and can also be used to quantify the memory needed for a simulation.
-Before starting the explanation of $\varepsilon$-transducers, it is useful to recall the notions of hidden Markov models \cite[HMMs,][]{Rabiner:1989IEEE} and $\varepsilon$-machines \cite{Crutchfield:1994PD}.
+Before starting the explanation of $\varepsilon$ transducers, it is useful to recall the notions of hidden Markov models \cite[HMMs,][]{Rabiner:1989IEEE} and $\varepsilon$ machines \cite{Crutchfield:1994PD}.